Context in LLMs: What Determines It, What It Costs, and What Actually Works

 By step 5, the model is writing test code that must be simultaneously consistent with

-in the step 5 test, the entire chain breaks.
+in step 1 and writes user_id in the step 5 test, the entire chain breaks.

 Why This Is So Hard (The Non-Obvious Part)

-The real difficulty isn't memory — it's relevance detection at scale.
+The real difficulty isn't memory.
+It's relevance detection at scale.

 At 100K tokens of context, there might be 500 function definitions, 200 class attributes, 50 config values, and 100 test assertions.
 When generating one line of code, maybe 3-4 of those are relevant.
 The model must: